Moetsuki/mm-lang/docs/expression.md

 2. High: Multiplicative (`*`, `/`, `%`)
 3. Medium: Additive (`+`, `-`)
 4. Low: Comparison (`==`, `!=`, `<`, `>`, `<=`, `>=`)
 5. Assignments are statements, not expressions.
+Indexing `expr[ i ]` has higher precedence than calls and field access.

 ## Usage in Code Generation (high level)